podcast

 Episode 75: ESPN+ and WBD's DTC Turn a Profit; Streaming Vendors Low on Cash; Other Q3 Earnings Data

 This week, we examine the Q3 financial results of OTT industry heavyweights Disney, Warner Bros.
-Discovery, DISH, and Vizio, along with streaming providers Akamai, Brightcove, Kaltura, Comscore and Vimeo.
+Discovery, DISH, and Vizio, as well as streaming providers Akamai, Brightcove, Kaltura, Comscore, and Vimeo.
 We go over some of the most important conclusions, such as Disney+ having 5 million AVOD customers and ESPN+ making $33 million in profit.
 We go into detail on how WBD paid off an astounding $12 billion in debt this year and anticipates producing at least $5 billion in free cash flow.
-The company is attempting to position itself as an acquirer, as evidenced by the $111 million in positive EBITDA that their DTC sector...
+The company is attempting to position itself as an acquirer, as evidenced by the $111 million in positive EBITDA generated by its...

 2023-11-11